Skip to Content

 Gemma’s favourite tree in Avatar Grove

 If you have a vehicle with decent clearance and good tires (AWD or 4X4 would be beneficial), I’d recommend also visiting Big Lonely Doug, Canada’s second tallest Douglas Fir.
-It sits in a clear cut just fifteen minutes from Avatar Grove.
+It sits in a clear cut just fifteen minutes drive from Avatar Grove.

 Drive north on Gordon River Road and then take a left on Edinburgh Main.
 The road is good for the most part but there is a steep hill close to Big Lonely Doug that could be challenging for smaller vehicles.